The Master of Arts in Community Based Education invites students to learn within the communities they hope to serve.

 Students will be invited to participate in a group interview after their initial application materials have been reviewed.

-Before exiting from the M.A. in Community Based Education, you need to complete three steps:
+Before exiting from the M.A. in Community Based Education, you need to complete two steps: